ahaffenden/introductoryR/README.md

 introductoryR
 =============

-Series of sessions to introduce new students to R and data analysis initially developed for Keele University students.
+Series of sessions to introduce new students to R and data analysis.
+Initially developed for Keele University students.